Adult DBT Group Therapy

 Open groups are those in which new members can join at any time.
 Closed groups are those in which all members begin the group at the same time.
 They may all take part in a 12-week session together, for instance.
 There are pros and cons of each type.
 When joining an open group, there may be an adjustment period while getting to know the other group attendees.
 However, if you want to join a closed group, you may have to wait for several months until a suitable group is available.
-Our Teen Processing group here at Original Path Counseling is an open group, while our DBT group is a closed group that runs every 12 weeks.
+Our DBT groups are run as closed groups.

 How Many People Are In The Group?